MichaelCurrin/dev-cheatsheets/cheatsheets/data/yaml/strings.md

 #### Block chomping

-Change what happens to a newline at the end of the entire string.
-Shown using JSON, as it includes newlines explicitly.
+Change what happens to a newline at the **end** of the whole string.
+Shown using results as JSON here for clarity, as it includes newlines explicitly.

 You can use literal or folded block style here.